GmoreiraVet/Guitools/README.md

 Modify input_folder in the scripts if needed.
 File Naming: Ensure Bracken report files follow the naming format SAMPLE_bracken.txt

+(Most Scripts now ask the user for the file path instead)

 ## Outputs
 Each script saves visualizations as HTML or PNG files in the working directory, ready for publication.